Looking for a unique experience which is quiet, tranquil and immerses you in nature? Mandina Lodges is a perfect choice - here are the best bits...

 We want to share with you our favourite aspects of this superb accommodation, along with some wonderful ways you can make the most of your trip here.

-Privacy and peace are top of the list at the lodges, so with just nine lodges available to book, there’s never an overcrowded or busy atmosphere.
+Privacy and peace are top of the list at the lodges, so with just eight lodges available to book, there’s never an overcrowded or busy atmosphere.
 Lodges are located either in the jungle gardens or on the river, and with no Wi-Fi or television; Mandina Lodges is the perfect place for guests who are looking to simply get away from it all.

 On the edge of a mangrove-lined creek, guests can watch the fishermen go by in their canoes, see ladies collecting oysters and crabs, take river trips, walk in the forest or just chill out by the magnificent pool.
 You’ll quickly become accustomed to the soothing background sound of the twittering birds and chattering monkeys, playing in the mangroves.